-- EDLounge needs to keep certain information about its employees, learners and other users to allow it to monitor performance, achievements, and health and safety, for example.
+- EDLounge Ltd. needs to keep certain information about its employees, learners and other users to allow it to monitor, for example, performance, achievements and health and safety records.
 It is also necessary to process information so that staff can be recruited and paid, courses organised and to comply with legal obligations to funding bodies and government.
 To comply with the law, information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.
-To do this, EDLounge must comply with the Data Protection Principles which are set out in the Regulation (EU) 2016/679 (General Data Protection Regulation).
+To do this, EDLounge Ltd. must comply with the Data Protection Principles which are set out in the Regulation (EU) 2016/679 (General Data Protection Regulation).
 In summary these state that personal data shall be:

 - fairly and lawfully processed